Hornbill-Docs/esp-fundamentals/esp-fundamentals/security/single-sign-on.md

 :::

 ## How it Works
-There are three key actors in any SAML implementation for Single Sign-On, these are the __user__ trying to access the Hornbill Application (via their Web Browser), the __Identity Provider (idP)__ which knows, and has already, or will identify the user, and the application/service provider (Hornbill Cloud Service) which provides the application and/or resources that the user wishes to access.
+There are three key actors in any SAML implementation for Single Sign-On, these are the __user__ trying to access the Hornbill Application (via their Web Browser), the __Identity Provider (IdP)__ which knows, and has already, or will identify the user, and the application/service provider (Hornbill Cloud Service) which provides the application and/or resources that the user wishes to access.
 Your Hornbill instance is the service provider, and typically your enterprise directory system, very often Microsoft Active Directory Federated Services (ADFS) or Azure Directory Services acts as your identity provider.

 ![SAML Flow](/_books/esp-fundamentals/security/images/saml-flow.png)

 Once SSO is configured, when an unauthenticated user navigates to your Hornbill instance via one of the Hornbill URLs, the browser will be re-directed to the identity provider with the information needed to request access to the service, this is known as a SAML AuthnRequest.
-The idP will look at the AuthnRequest and if the user is authorized will return an Assertion back to the browser with a redirect to the service provider (in this case the Hornbill Instance).
+The IdP will look at the AuthnRequest and if the user is authorized will return an Assertion back to the browser with a redirect to the service provider (in this case the Hornbill Instance).
 The Hornbill instance will validate the Assertion checking its authenticity against a known Hornbill SSO profile and if valid will create a session and allow the user to access Hornbill as required.

 ## SSO Realms
 In Hornbill, there are different types of [user accounts](/esp-fundamentals/security/user-accounts), these users access Hornbill through different user interfaces.
 For SSO, users logging in through the main user application and/or employee portal can be authenticated using SAML, and external users accessing Hornbill via the customer portal can also (if required) authenticate on the portal using SSO - although this is an unusual use case.

 Its important to understand there is a difference between these Realms, because the configuration parameters for each realm are different.

-### Multi-IDP Environments
+### Multi-IdP Environments
 There is one more complex use case for SSO, often found in larger enterprise companies, where users of a single Hornbill instance, my be on a network where more than one active Identity Provider is being used.
 Its possible on Hornbill to configure more than one SSO Profile against the same real which will change the login experience for users.
 In the case where there is more than one Identity provider configured, the user will be required to select which Identity Profile to use for authentication, so if this is the configuration you need, you should be mindful of the names you attribute to the SSO Profiles in Hornbill, as these are the names that will be presented to the user when they first log in, so the names should be meaningful to them.

-## SSO Metadata
+## SAML Metadata
-Configuring an IDP and Service Provider can be complicated, but is made simpler by both system accepting some standard format metadata that essentially caries the information required for the other party to be correctly configured.
-Both IDP and Service Provider party's will have some way of providing  you with either metadata or the key information needed by the other party for configuration.
+Configuring an IdP and Service Provider can be complicated, but is made simpler by both system accepting some standard format metadata that essentially caries the information required for the other party to be correctly configured.
+Both IdP and Service Provider party's will have some way of providing  you with either metadata or the key information needed by the other party for configuration.
 When [configuring SSO](/esp-config/security/sso/single-sign-on) for Hornbill, you will need to follow a processes and do things in a specific order.
-The exact method of configuring SSO will be different depending on both the IDP you are using, and the way in which your IDP is set up and configured for your organization.
+The exact method of configuring SSO will be different depending on both the IdP you are using, and the way in which your IdP is set up and configured for your organization.

 You can access the required metadata and/or key configuration parameters required by going to the __SSO Profiles__ screen in the Hornbill Platform Configuration area of the product.
 See [configuring SSO](/esp-config/security/sso/single-sign-on) for more information.

 ## Interoperability
 The Hornbill platform is built on open standards, and our enterprise SSO implementation is no exception.
-While we do not act as a support function for any third-party IDP system, the following identity providers are known to have been configured and work with the Hornbill platform (we will expand this list as we integrate successfully with other systems).
+While we do not act as a support function for any third-party IdP system, the following identity providers are known to have been configured and work with the Hornbill platform (we will expand this list as we integrate successfully with other systems).

 - [Microsoft Active Directory Federation Services (ADFS 2.0)](http://msdn.microsoft.com/en-GB/library/bb897402.aspx)
 - [Microsoft Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-sign-on-saml-protocol)